skius/elina-rs/README.md

 See [`examples/showcase.rs`](examples/showcase.rs) for an example.
 You can run the example with `cargo run --example showcase`

+### Projects

+The following projects use `elina-rs` (feel free to open a PR with your own!):
+- [skius/progge.rs](https://github.com/skius/progge.rs) - Program analysis playground for a simple, imperative language

 ## License

 Licensed under either of